 - If you haven’t yet already, identify your original IP address, you can connect and use the IPLeak website.

 - The next step is to connect your device to the VPN server and refresh the webpage.
-Alternatively, you can visit any dedicated WebRTC testing website.
+Alternatively, you can visit our dedicated VPN test page.
 This should reveal two things your new IP address and new location.
 The results are based on the country you’ve chosen.

 - Under the ‘Your IP addresses – WebRTC detection’ you should be able to see a private IP.
 This IP address should be dissimilar from your original public IP address.